 Pavement failure is mostly sudden and unexpected.
 It might occur as early as a month or take many years to happen, and thus roads and parking lots should be subjected to frequent maintenance and repairs.
 It is good to understand the causes of pavement failure to prevent it from happening in the future.
 Asphalt pavement failure that is not repaired attracts further damage to the pavement surfaces.
-Below is information on four types of asphalt failures, their causes and how to fix them.
+Below is information on four types of asphalt failures, their causes and fixing them which will include; how to fix potholes in roads, fixing large cracks in driveway etc. for asphalt maintenance.

 Asphalt surfaces with cracks allow water to get into the surface.
 The prolonged intrusion of the water into the surface causes potholes.
 Potholes should be repaired without any delay since water will gradually erode the surface leading to bigger potholes that are harmful to vehicles.